224Helix/MagSail-Stability-and-Wind-Simulation/README.md

 The stellar wind incorporates:

-- Hydrodynamic base flow matching WR wind characteristics
+- Hydrodynamic base flow matching WR wind characteristics using spectral methods similar to Andrey Kolmogorov's approach (1941), but with a modified energy cascade.
-- Embedded turbulent eddies and shock structures
+- Turbulent eddies and shock structures are artificially seeded in the wind, and the main wind mode is created with a Taylor Frozen model with boundary looping, akin to G. I. Taylor's foundational work (1938), but with a secondary time-evolving mode, which modulates the wind's morphology and allows for realistic interactions.
 - Three fundamental MHD wave modes (Alfvén, fast, and slow magnetosonic)
 - Observationally constrained WR wind parameters with controlled spatiotemporal variability